danbrick92/general-ai/README.md

 - Speaker (to provide audio output)

 Eventually, I'd like to expand this design to include cameras, a screen, and more sensors.
+I will provide a schematic and photos/videos when this works.

 # Limitations
 - There is no config file yet